s3nh/s3nh.github.io/_posts/2022-11-08-things-ive-learned.md

 https://github.com/open-mmlab/mmdetection/issues/2951

-It is new, this is  caused by my lack of awareness.
+It is not new, caused by my lack of awareness.
 Pytorch profiler as a next nice thing to write about.